 Assess Your Financial Stability

 Begin by conducting a thorough review of your current budgeting situation.
 Calculate your monthly income and expenses to understand your cash flow.
 Use a budget calculator to identify where your money goes and spot opportunities to reduce unnecessary spending.
-This baseline assessment reveals your business strengths and vulnerabilities.
+This baseline assessment reveals your financial strengths and vulnerabilities.

 Examine your debt-to-income ratio, which compares your monthly debt payments to your gross monthly income.
 Financial experts generally recommend keeping this ratio below 36% to maintain healthy finances.
 If your ratio exceeds this threshold, prioritizing debt reduction becomes even more critical during economic uncertainty.